Computation of the deformation of rhombi-slit kirigami: Introduction

 \section{Introduction}

 Kirigami is a variation of origami, the Japanese art of paper folding.
 In kirigami, the paper is cut as well as being folded.
 Origami and kirigami have been studied as concrete examples of mechanical metamaterials \cite{schenk2013geometry,boatti2017origami, zheng2023modelling,wickeler2020novel}.
 Mechanical metamaterials are solids with unusual mechanical properties that are generated by inner mechanisms of the system.
 These materials have found applications for generating soft robots \cite{rafsanjani2019programming} or in aerospace engineering \cite{morgan2016approach,manan}.
 The mechanisms giving metamaterials their unusual properties are discrete by nature, and have been modeled as such \cite{DANG2022111224,FENG2020104018}.
 Recently, important efforts have been devoted to proposing a continuous description of origami and kirigami-based metamaterials \cite{nassar2017curvature,lebee2018fitting, nassar2022strain,zheng2022continuum}.
 The modeling process results in homogenized PDEs where the characteristic size of the mechanism is considered negligible with respects to the size of the whole structure.
-Some first results regarding the existence of solutions to these nonlinear PDEs, and their numerical approximation have been achieved in \cite{marazzato,marazzato2022mixed,zheng2022continuum}.
+Some first results regarding the existence of solutions to these nonlinear PDEs and their numerical approximation have been achieved in \cite{marazzato,marazzato2022mixed,zheng2022continuum}.

-This paper focuses on rotating square patterns as presented in \cite{zheng2022continuum}.
+This paper focuses on kirigami patterns with parallelogram panels and rhombi slits as presented in \cite{zheng2022continuum}.
 Figure \ref{fig:notation} shows one such kirigami pattern.
-In this entire article, deformations remain planar. $\xi_\mathrm{in}$ is defined as the slit opening in the undeformed configuration. $\xi$ is the opening of the slit, and $\gamma$ is the local rotation of a panel, as represented in Figure \ref{fig:notation}.
+In this entire article, deformations remain planar. $\xi_\mathrm{in}$ is defined as the slit opening in the undeformed configuration.
+Let $\Omega \subset \mathbb{R}^2$ be an open bounded set. $\xi :\Omega \to \mathbb R$ is the opening of the slit, and $\gamma :\Omega \to \mathbb R$ is the local rotation of a panel, as represented in Figure \ref{fig:notation}.

-$y_\mathrm{eff}$ is the effective deformation, which tracks the cell-averaged panel motions.
+$y_\mathrm{eff}: \Omega \to \mathbb R^2$ is the effective deformation, which tracks the cell-averaged panel motions.
 Using a coarse-graining technique, \cite{zheng2022continuum} has proposed that